How to start a business: a checklist

 - Find your premises and negotiate your lease.

-- Open a business bank account (click the link to do this with our partners RBS or NatWest here on Smarta) if you haven't done so already, and apply for a business loan if you need one.
+- Open a business bank account, if you haven't done so already, and apply for a business loan if you need one.
 And read this feature if you get rejected the first time for a loan.

 - Sort out your IT and equipment, furniture, business mobile and phone lines.
 Handy hint: rent stuff rather than buying it.